stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 ----------------------------------------------------------

-Sometimes you need to clear AFNI-related environmental variables, for example if Neurodebian is installed but you need to temporarily use AFNI installed in a user-space directory:
+Sometimes you need to clear AFNI-related environmental variables, for example if Neurodebian is installed but you need to temporarily use a more up-to-date version of AFNI:

+1. Unset current AFNI environmental variables:

+    ```
     unset `env | awk -F= '/AFNI/ ${print $1}' | xargs`

-...this would probably be followed by listing your local user-space afni directory earlier in the path than the system-wide afni directory, for example:
+    ```

+2. Prepend this new AFNI directory to your ${PATH}, so that its program are found before the programs from the old versio of AFNI:

+    ```
-    export PATH=~/abin:${PATH}
+    export PATH=/opt/abin:${PATH}
+    ```

-...and then check that the "right" AFNI will run:
+3. TEST: check that the "right" AFNI will run:

+    ```
     which afni
     which 3dinfo
+    ```

+ 4. Comment out any of the existing AFNI lines in the /etc/bashrc or /etc/bash.bashrc, and add the new location so that it can continue to be found after logging out and back in again.